deathbeam/dotfiles/README.md

 These are my configuration files for Linux.
 It is still work in progress, so expect a lot of changes, but I think it is stable enough to be usable.
-My Vim configuration is great for Java and Typescript development when running Vim in Tmux and using Git.
+My NeoVim configuration is great for Java, Typescript and Python development when running Vim in Tmux and using Git.
 So, if you are doing all of this, then feel free to steal some stuff from here.